haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Ephemeral.
 The will-o’-wisp can’t wear or carry anything.
 Incorporeal Movement.
 The will-o’-wisp can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.
 Variable Illumination.
-The will-o’-wisp sheds bright light in a 5- to 20-foot radius and dim light for an Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 355
+The will-o’-wisp sheds bright light in a 5- to 20-foot radius and dim light for an

  Create Specter.
 The wraith targets a humanoid within 10 feet of it that has been dead for no longer than 1 minute and died violently.
 The target’s spirit rises as a specter in the space of its corpse or in the nearest unoccupied space.
 The specter is under the wraith’s control.
 The wraith can have no more than seven specters under its control at one time.
 STR DEX CON INT